-Next, combine the dry ingredients and place in a 9 x 13 inch baking pan.
+Step 2: Next, combine the dry ingredients and place in a 9 x 13 inch baking pan.

-Sprinkle the strawberries on top, trying to distribute them as evenly as possible.
+Step 3: Sprinkle the strawberries on top, trying to distribute them as evenly as possible.

-In a small mixing bowl, combine the maple syrup, eggs, milk, extracts, and melted butter.
+Step 4: In a small mixing bowl, combine the maple syrup, eggs, milk, extracts, and melted butter.
 It’s important that the butter is slightly cooled for the right texture.

-Whisk well and pour over the oats and strawberries.
+Step 5: Whisk well and pour over the oats and strawberries.
 Carefully tilt the pan back and forth a few times to evenly distribute the liquid mixture.

-Place pan in oven and bake for 45 minutes, or until cooked through but not dry.
+Step 6: Place pan in oven and bake for 45 minutes, or until cooked through but not dry.
 It should still look moist, but be firm when gently pressed.